 I have never been a very big fan of lemons, so lemon bars have never really been tempting to me.
-But then, I found this recipe for Orange Bars and knew I would be a fan!
+But then, I found this recipe for Orange Brownies and knew I would be a fan!
 I love the orange flavor in both the bars and the glaze on top – it is so yummy!

 For a long time, I was intimidated about how to zest an orange…I had no clue what that even meant!
 It is super easy – all you have to do is use a micro grater and grate off the outermost layer of orange.

 I had a fairly large orange and was able to get just enough zest for this recipe (2 teaspoons).
 Just make sure you are only getting the bright orange part and not the white stuff underneath.